Weisily/MCSN/README.md

 # MCSN
-This repository is an official PyTorch implementation of the paper "A lightweight multi-scale channel attention network for image super-resolution".
+This repository is an official PyTorch implementation of the paper "Li W, Li J, Li J, et al. A lightweight multi-scale channel attention network for image super-resolution[J].
+Neurocomputing, 2021.".
 The code is built on EDSR (Torch) and tested on Ubuntu 14.04 environment  with TitanX 2080Ti GPU.
 # Dependencies
 *	Python 3.6